-Let MindShare Bring "Deep Learning Demystified" to Life for You:
+Let MindShare Bring "AI and Deep Learning Demystified" to Life for You:

 The major tech giants (e.g. Google, Amazon, Facebook, Microsoft, and Apple) are convinced that artificial intelligence (AI) will transform the world in short order.
 AI algorithms determine our internet search results.
 They recognize faces in our photos and identify commands spoken into our smartphones.
 They translate sentences from one language to another and can defeat the world champion at Go.
 They power self-driving cars and autonomous robots, drug discovery and genomics.
 In other words, the number of applications of AI technology is exploding.
 Investments in AI will also discover a new frontier for computing hardware, since many companies, from giant semiconductor companies to a myriad of startups, are racing to develop new AI-specific chips.